SquareGPS/navixy-api/docs/backend-api/how-to/how-to-create-a-rule.md

 ### Suspend

-To suspend the rule use the rule/update call and change only one parameter `suspended` to `true`.
-All other parameters should be in the call without changes.
+To suspend the rule use the [rule/update](../resources/tracking/tracker/rules/rule.md#update) call and change only one parameter `suspended` to `true`.
+All other parameters should present in the call without changes.

-#### example
+API request:

 === "cURL"